 Tokyo governor quits as head of conservative opposition 'Party of Hope'

-But despite her bid to create what she called a "reformist, conservative" rival to Abe's LDP, Koike's party won only 51 seats in the 465-member lower house.
+But despite her bid to create what she called a "reformist, conservative" rival to Mr Abe's LDP, Koike's party won only 51 seats in the 465-member Lower House.

 Koike announced her decision at a televised meeting of her party legislators, also attended by Yuichiro Tamaki, who was recently elected as Party of Hope co-president.